Diversity is Key: Fantasy football dream teams under budget constraints: Results: the dream teams

 \subsection{Salary distributions within the best teams}

-We investigated the salary distributions of the number one best teams' in every formation and budget.
+We investigated the salary distributions of the best teams in every formation and budget.
 The total number of best teams is

 because we assessed 5 seasons, 7 formations, and 11 budgets in FPL.
 Figure \ref{fig:pie} shows that 72\% of the best teams' salary distributions were considered diverse.
 The distributions of costs between the players were similar when we checked all seasons separately and when we combined the players from all seasons.
-Motivated by this fact, we also thought it would be interesting to check how the distribution of the best teams would look like when the manager is able to choose players from all seasons.
+Motivated by this fact, we analyzed teams that could contain players from different seasons.
 In this analysis, 69\% of the best teams were considered to be diverse.
 Consequently, we observe that a diverse salary distribution is a predominant characteristic of the best preforming FPL teams.

-We note that if a team were chosen completely randomly, then the probability that the salary distribution would be classified as diverse is quite low, because the majority of players have nearly identical salaries; see figure \ref{fig:all_salaries}.
+We note that if a team were chosen completely randomly, then the probability that the salary distribution would be classified as diverse is quite low, because the majority of players have nearly identical salaries; see Figure \ref{fig:all_salaries}.
 Approximately 33\% of the players have salaries in a single bin, so with a purely randomly chosen team, approximately 33\% of the team, or 4 players, would have salaries contained in a single bin.
 Moreover, there are two additional salary bins of players with approximately 120 players per bin.
 So, similarly, with a purely randomly chosen team, at least approximately 2 more players would also have salaries contained in a single bin.
 Consequently, a purely randomly chosen team is \em unlikely \em to have a diverse salary distribution, because 6 players would have salaries contained within just 2 bins.
 Consequently, even if all the other 5 players' salaries were contained in different bins, there would still be 4 empty bins, resulting in a non-diverse salary distribution.